 - Reduce port-related traffic on local roads in the Downtown East Side and East Vancouver

-- In-water works, on the terminal works and work on the south shore continues
+- Work on the terminal and on the south shore continues

 Entering the port

 Commissioner Street entrance

 - Open to Port Pass holders driving passenger vehicles